Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

 2. Start by laying flat on your back in the center of the bed.
 Gently lift your right leg and reach behind your thigh, or around your knee.
 Gently bring your thigh to your chest and lift your head towards your knee while you exhale.
 Lower your head back to the bed and straighten your leg to the beginning position.
 Repeat series with the left leg.
 Continue this set of motions for 3 rounds.

 Start slowly and stay within your ability.
 With any type of exercise or activity, it is important not to overdo it, especially at the start.
-If you feel faint, dizzy, nauseous, or have tightness in your chest, stop and call your doctor immediately
+If you feel faint, dizzy, nauseous, or have tightness in your chest, stop and call your doctor immediately.

 Get some supervision.
 You should start your exercise program under the supervision of a trained health professional, such as a physical therapist.
 By working with an experienced professional, you’ll be able to develop the right kind of program and get valuable advice about how to get the most out of exercise without causing damage to your joints.
 A physical therapist or trainer can help you set goals, such as targets for heart rate and breathing, and monitor you so you don’t overdo it.

-- You should warm up for at least 10 minutes before you start your endurance or strength exercise.
+Warm-up before exercise.
+You should warm up for at least 10 minutes before you start your endurance or strength exercise.
 Be careful during your warm-up not to over-stretch: work carefully and gradually.